 Plan of Study

 Students seeking the MPH/MA-LAS are required to file a formal Official Program of Study (list all the classes that will be taken to fulfill degree requirements) after completing at least 12 units of study, and before completing the last 9 units.
-The Official Program of Study must be approved by the graduate adviser.
+The Official Program of Study must be approved by the graduate advisor.

 The school expects a student to complete the degree within seven years.
 Failure to complete the degree requirements within seven years will result in dismissal from the program.